 The Delaware River is well known for its fishing opportunities.
 Combined with its tributaries, the river supports more than 60 fish species—popular game fish like Eastern brook trout, striped bass, and migrating river herring among them.
 That’s a big part of the attraction for more than 500,000 people drawn to the Delaware annually to boat, camp, hunt, hike, watch wildlife, or just enjoy the scenery.

-These days, tourism is the largest industry in the region, providing jobs to 10 percent of the local population and $65 million to the local economy in Pike County, PA.
+These days, tourism is the largest industry in the Upper Delaware region.
+For example, in Pike County, PA it provides jobs to 10 percent of the local population and $65 million to the local economy.
 In Sullivan County, NY, the year-round population more than triples on typical summer weekends, as folks seek out a place to play.
 Overall, the watershed contributes $22.5 billion a year to the economy from recreation, hunting and fishing, water quality and supply, ecotourism, forest, agriculture, open space, and port benefits.